 - Get a hand-vac for quick interior cleaning.
 If this isn't feasible, make sure you have an extension cord for your home vacuum.
 If that doesn’t work either, find out where the nearest self-serve carwash is, and swing past regularly to do a quick vacuum.

-- Don't smoke in your car (or let your passengers light up) - Borrowers aren't allowed to smoke in your car either
+- Don't smoke or vape in your car – borrowers aren't allowed to either

 - Log in to the website (not app) and select 'Car care services' in the top right menu to find a recommended cleaner offering discounted rates for members, if you'd rather delegate the job to a professional.